Covid in Scotland: Return of schools 'fuelling' record case numbers

 She said the government was "erring on the side of caution" by keeping the rule in place after the summer holidays despite most other Covid restrictions being lifted.

-The death of a further 10 people who had previously tested positive for the virus were recorded on Tuesday.
+Of these, 12 deaths were of people aged under 65, six were people aged between 65-74 and there were 23 deaths of people aged 75 or over.

-The latest figures also showed 364 people were in hospital with recently confirmed Covid-19, up by eight on the previous day, with 43 patients in intensive care, up two.
+The majority - 28 - were male, with 13 female, while 20 of the country's 32 council areas recorded at least one Covid-related death.

-But Mr Swinney said acute illness remained "relatively low" in Scotland despite the country recording the highest number of cases it has ever seen, with the pressure on the NHS not as great as it was in other stages of the pandemic.
+Mr Swinney said acute illness remained relatively low in Scotland despite the country recording the highest number of cases it has ever seen, with the pressure on the NHS not as great as it was in other stages of the pandemic.

 He said there were no plans to cancel large-scale events such as football matches and concerts "at this moment".